 Stevens in coordination with the Center for Secure and Resilient Maritime Commerce (CSR) have been awarded three consecutive DHS Career Development Grants (DHS CDG) to support nine full-time graduate students through Stevens Maritime Systems Master's Degree program, with a concentration in Maritime Security.

-To date, Stevens has awarded seven fellowships.
+To date, Stevens has awarded eight fellowships.
 Recipients of Stevens Maritime Systems Master's Degree Fellowships include:

 2012 DHS CDG Award

 Hasan Shahid: Hasan was awarded a Maritime Systems Master's Degree Fellowship following the completion of his Bachelor's of Engineering in Electrical Engineering from Stevens Institute of Technology in May 2014.
 Hasan is an alumni of the CSR's 2011 Summer Research Institute and is currently serving as a team leader for the 2014 Summer Research Institute's Technology Integration and Synergies research team.
 His research interests include secure wireless information systems.

 Nicholas Haliscak: Nick Haliscak was awarded a DHS-funded Maritime Systems Master's Degree Fellowship at Stevens Institute of Technology to begin his studies in January 2014.
 Nick's research interests include unmanned systems with an emphasis on programming.
 He was a summer intern at Oak Ridge National Laboratories, updating hardware and software for a Portable Environmental Monitoring System, during the summer of 2013.
 Nick's research background includes experience in the areas of Unmanned Aerial Vehicles and Robotics.
 Haliscak received his bachelor's in Mechanical Engineering at Texas A&M University- Kingsville, with a minor in Mathematics and Homeland Security.